Emerging Frontiers in AI for the Life Sciences

 Workforce transition

 Routine hypothesis generation, literature search, structural modelling, candidate ranking, and basic data analysis are increasingly AI-assisted.
 Wet-lab execution, experimental design judgment, and biological interpretation remain human-led.
 The net effect on the bio research workforce is uncertain.
-Plausible outcomes range from the most productive ten percent of researchers becoming radically more so (and the field consolidating around them) to a broader uplift in productivity that absorbs more biologists into AI-augmented roles than it displaces.
+Plausible outcomes range from the most productive ten percent of researchers becoming substantially more productive (and the field consolidating around them) to a broader uplift in productivity that absorbs more biologists into AI-augmented roles than it displaces.

 What would have to be true for the broader uplift outcome: education pathways that make AI tools second nature for the next generation of bench scientists; institutional reward structures that credit hybrid wet-dry-AI work; mid-career retraining that does not require leaving the field.
 The Workforce, Compute, and Institutional Readiness chapter covers the current state.